inkstitch/inkstitch/collections/_docs/en/002-004-workflow.md

 The order of stitching also affects how the fabric pulls and pushes.
 Each stitch will distort the fabric, and you'll need to take this into account and compensate accordingly.
 [More Information](/tutorials/push-pull-compensation/)

 Once you've created all vectors, it's time to put everything in the right order.
 This is where the Inkscapes Objects tool (`Objects > Objects ...`) comes in useful.
 Optimize your order to minimize color changes and reduce or hide jump-stitches.
-Additionally you can make use of the Ink/Stitch [sorting function](/docs/edit/#re-stack-objects-in-order-of-selection) gebrauch machen.
+Additionally you can make use of the Ink/Stitch [sorting function](/docs/edit/#re-stack-objects-in-order-of-selection).

 Ink/Stitch will stitch objects in exactly the order they appear in your SVG document, from lowest to highest in stacking order.
 If the distance between two objects is long, Ink/Stitch will add a jump-stitch between them automatically.
 It uses the color of the object to determine thread color, so changes in color from one object to the next will result in a thread-change instruction being added to the embroidery output file.